adebray/latex_style_files/README.md

 ### Current Status

-I've ported my existing code for problem sets into this `.cls` file, but I still need to add a few features (most notably, I want to tweak the `enumerate` environment to fix a few things that made my documents less readable; these improvements are the major reason I decided to write this).

-I also need to finish testing this code; I've done a little testing, but not nearly enough.
+At this point, I'm using this class for problem sets with no huge snafus.
+There are a couple of things I still want to fix: specifically, I would like the ability to define custom problem numbers such as `\item[2.A.]` and have the class automatically handle things like equation numbering within that item or `\ref`s to that item; this is currently not in place.
 There are also various smaller TODOs scattered throughout my document.

-Finally, I would like to provide some examples: some minimal examples of how to use the class, and some richer examples of what problem sets look like in this template, including demonstrating various class options.
+I would also like to provide some more examples: some minimal examples of how to use the class, and some richer examples of what problem sets look like in this template, including demonstrating various class options.